 - Direct care experience with emotionally or behaviorally challenged children and youth highly preferred.

-- Ability to understand the Department of Family Services (DFPS) licensing and operating requirements.
+- Ability to understand Department of Family Services (DFPS) licensing and operating requirements.

 - Basic understanding of child behavior and development principles.

-- Ability to communicate clearly and calmly with staff and children in care, both orally and in writing.
+- Ability to communicate clearly and calmly with staff and residents, both orally and in writing.

 - Time management and organizational skills.